instadw/instadwell-blog/_posts/2026-1-11-best-co-living-spaces-in-bengaluru-and-ultimate-rent-guide-2026.md

 | **Cost** | Lower base price | 20 to 40% higher, but all-inclusive |

 - For a deeper breakdown, read our full [Co-living vs PG comparison guide](https://instadwell.com/blog/co-living-vs-pg-which-one-is-better-for-comfort-and-cost).
-- Also comparing hostels?
-See [PG vs Hostel vs Co-living.](https://instadwell.com/blog/pg-vs-hostel-vs-co-living-which-option-fits-you-best)
+- If a Bangalore hostel is also on your shortlist, see [PG vs Hostel vs Co-living.](https://instadwell.com/blog/pg-vs-hostel-vs-co-living-which-option-fits-you-best)

 ---

 ## Ladies PG and Gents PG in Bangalore: Area-wise Guide

-Ladies PG in Bangalore and gents PG in Bengaluru options vary significantly by area.
-Here is a quick reference based on verified listings across the city.
+Ladies PG in Bangalore, also searched as PG for girls in Bangalore, and gents PG in Bengaluru pricing varies by area.
+Here is a quick snapshot, for full property listings in Indiranagar, Whitefield, or the ORR corridor, use the dedicated area guides linked throughout this page.

 ### Ladies PG in Bangalore: Best Areas